tiagor87/tr-bufferlist/Readme.md

 ### Disposed

 It is triggered when:
-* The cleanup failed and added some items to the fault list.
+* The list is processing the disposal and the complete cleaning fails, so some items are still on the fault list.

 ## Failure recover